-Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects at first.
+Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

-Unfortunately, there’s no way of knowing if you’ll experience side effects until you try the medication, but there’s good news!
+Unfortunately, there’s no way to know if you’ll experience side effects until you try the medication, but there’s good news!

 In fact, if you experience side effects that you need medication for, please contact us, as supporting treatments are included in the cost of your consultation.

-We believe that you should receive as much support as possible to achieve your weight management goals, and at myBMI, treatments to help you to cope with side effects are part of the support that we offer.
+We believe that you should receive as much support as possible to achieve your weight management goals, and at myBMI, treatments to help you cope with side effects are part of our support.

 If you’re wondering how you can ease your side effects in the meantime, read on to find out what you can do!

-Most people that do experience side effects with Semaglutide say that they go away within a few weeks once the body has become used to the medication.
+Most people who do experience side effects with semaglutide say that they go away within a few weeks once the body has become used to the medication.

-In order to reduce side effects as much as possible, you’ll be started on a low dose of Semaglutide and gradually increased up to a therapeutic dose.
+To reduce side effects as much as possible, you’ll be started on a low dose of semaglutide and gradually increased to a therapeutic dose.
+This is known as titration, which allows your body to gradually get used to the medication, thus helping to reduce side effects and their severity.

 If you’re still struggling with side effects for a few weeks after you’ve reached the therapeutic dose, you should speak to your prescriber.

-However, we would generally say to give it a few weeks after starting on the therapeutic dose (1.0mg weekly for Semaglutide injections) to see if the side effects go away.
+However, we would generally recommend waiting a few weeks after starting the therapeutic dose (1.0mg weekly for semaglutide injections) to see if the side effects subside.

 If not, you should contact your prescriber to talk about your options.